Things To Know About ‘Outlander’ Star Caitriona Balfe’s Husband, Tony McGill

 People Magazine reports that the two wed at St. Mary’s Church in Bruton in an intimate religious ceremony in mid-August.”It was a close-knit family affair officiated by Rev. Louis Beasley-Suffolk, who performed a Roman Catholic service,” according to the magazine.

 Balfe’s on-screen husband, Sam Heughan, is also a friend of McGill, and he posted his own photo of what looks to be the Scotsman dressed for a summer wedding.
 Balfe was asked if she ever thought about having a relationship with Heughan, but she said she only had eyes for McGill.

 “There’s a small vocal group that really wanted it, which is just a testament to the characters that we portray, that the love story is so inspiring and so aspirational that people just really wanted to believe in it.
-And that’s a nice thing.
-But I think things are pretty clear now that I’m engaged to someone else.
-Everyone gets it now.”
+And that’s a nice thing.”

 She may not know it but ALL of #Outlander nation was there in spirit for Caitriona Balfe! https://t.co/29goV4VDX3